 Tip: Removing duplicates from recipient data can be a useful way to ensure that multiple messages are not sent to the same recipient.
 It is common practice for one person to have more than one email address, for example, a work email address and a personal email address.
 By creatively selecting one or more criteria to remove duplicates, it is possible to avoid sending multiple messages to the same person with different email addresses.
-In contrast, several recipients may use the same email address, for example, family members sharing an ISP may also share an email address.
-In this case, it might be desirable to send multiple messages to the same address shared by multiple recipients, but addressed to each individual using the email account.
+In contrast, several recipients may use the same email address, for example, family members sharing an ISP may also share an email address shared by multiple recipients, but addressed to each individual using the email account.